By Molly Norton

 Donor-advised funds (DAF) are the fastest growing philanthropic tool today, accounting for more than 3 percent of all giving in the United States.
 They are a simple, flexible, and effective way to easily receive the tax deduction you need while allowing you time to figure out your charitable giving strategy.

 How Donor-Advised Funds Work

 - You contribute to a DAF, which has public charity tax status, so you receive the tax deduction right away.
-At institutions like Fidelity Charitable, accounts can be started with just a $5,000 initial donation, require no minimum balance, and can be opened in about a day if you’re donating cash.
+At institutions like Fidelity Charitable, accounts can be started without a minimum donation, require no minimum balance, and can be opened in about a day if you’re donating cash.
 Community Foundations often require a higher starting balance and charge slightly higher administration fees, but include services that connect donors more closely with their local non-profit and philanthropic community.